Billboards in New York · location intelligence · June 2026

 What can I get in New York for $500?

-Roughly 1,000–2,500 plays on outer-borough urban panels in Williamsburg or Astoria, a multi-day hourly presence at Grand Capital, or about a 12 high-impact plays on a Times Square Spectacular icon, enough for a launch-day moment or social media stunt.
+Roughly 1,000–2,500 plays on outer-borough urban panels, a multi-day hourly presence on a commuter corridor bulletin, or about a dozen plays on a Times Square icon, enough for a launch-day moment.

 Is there a minimum spend for NYC billboards?